Christina's Cucina

 chicken soup pastry crust

-The flavor of the chicken soup alone was marvelous, but with the soft Parmesan dumplings, black truffle and the texture of the crust; it was just a glorious combination!
+The flavor of the chicken soup alone was marvelous, but with the soft Parmigiano dumplings, black truffle and the texture of the crust; it was just a glorious combination!
 I didn’t want to ever finish eating this dish.

 chicken soup